steve-analyst2/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ### Data Jobs Dataset

 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.

-It includes detailed information on:
+The main information I worked with included:

 - **👨‍💼 Job titles**
 - **💰 Salaries**
 - **📍 Locations**
 - **🛠️ Skills**

-## 1️⃣ Do more skills get you better pay?
+## 1️⃣ Does having more skills relate to higher salaries?

 ### 🔍 Skill: Power Query (ETL)